cloudnull/turbolift/README.rst

   * Properly Encodes files upon upload

 Prerequisites :
+  * For all the things to work right please make sure you have ``python-dev`` and ``build-essential`` installed. which provides you GCC / Make and all of the Standard Library Modules.
   * Python => 2.6 but < 3.0
   * A File or some Files you want uploaded